 Diseases and susceptibility factors

 Staphylococcus aureus can infect all organs.
-It is important to note that 30 to 50% of the population are healthy carriers of Staphylococcus, i.e. the bacteria are present on the skin or in the external mucous membranes with no detrimental symptoms.
+It is important to note that 30 to 50% of the population are healthy carriers of Staphylococcus, i.e. the bacteria are present on the skin or in the external mucous membranes, especialy nasal, with no detrimental symptoms.
 This type of carriage is natural since Staphylococcus is part of the bacterial flora of the skin and mucous membranes.
 Symptomatic infections (i.e. those resulting in disease) can occur in various cases: